 There are two main Tesla charging networks: Tesla Superchargers and Tesla Destination Chargers.

 Tesla Superchargers are usually easily accessible from major highways and roads, so they’re ideal for road trips.
-You’ll also usually have various options for grabbing food or coffee, shopping, or walking around, though the accessibility and options vary widely depending on the Supercharger location.
-Tesla has done an exceptional job at building out its charging infrastructure, with over 30,000 Superchargers worldwide, but not surprisingly, more remote locations have minimal options.
+With this fast charger, you’ll also usually have various options for grabbing food or coffee, shopping, or walking around, though the accessibility and options vary widely depending on the Supercharger location.
+Tesla has done an exceptional job at building out its charging infrastructure, with over 30,000 Supercharger stations worldwide, but not surprisingly, more remote locations have minimal options.

 Superchargers are named appropriately: they charge your Tesla very quickly at a maximum rate of 250 kilowatt-hours (kWh).
 So, what does that mean when it comes to the time spent charging your Tesla?
 It varies depending on a few factors like how depleted your battery is, which model Tesla you’re driving, the Supercharger location’s specific energy output, and how many other people are charging.
 You will need to add in charging time on road trips, so here’s a general guide of the average mileage you’ll add with 15 minutes of Supercharging:

 |Tesla Model||Maximum Supercharging distanced gained after 15 minutes|

 |Model 3||175 miles|

 The lower the charge on your battery when you Supercharge, the faster it will charge.
 Alternatively, the closer your Tesla’s battery is to a full charge, the slower it will charge.